UBC-DSCI/introduction-to-datascience-python/source/intro.md

 > However, there *are* a small number of situations in which you can have a
 > single Python expression span multiple lines.
 Above is one such case: here, Python sees that we put a left
 > parenthesis symbol `(` on the first line right after the assignment symbol `=`, and knows that our
-> expression cannot end until we close it with an appropriate corresponding right parenthesis `)`.
+> expression cannot end until we close it with an appropriate corresponding right parenthesis symbol `)`.
 > So Python keeps reading the next line to figure out
 > what the rest of the expression is.
 We could, of course,
 > put all of the code on one line of code, but splitting it across